JOELNATHAN544/Resource_Management_with_cgroups/README.md

 ```sh
 source script.sh
 ```
-Withhout wastage of time, on the second tab, source the test.sh file to monitor resource consumption.
+Without wastage of time, on the second tab, source the test.sh file to monitor resource consumption.
 ```sh
 source test.sh
 ```